ikarus-project/ikarus/docs/website/01_framework/observer.md

 # Oberserver and Observable

-To write output messages when a load step is completed, the observer pattern is implemented in Ikarus.
+To write output messages when desired by the user, the observer pattern is implemented in Ikarus.
 Four things are necessary to understand the implementation of observer patterns: `Messages`, `IObservable`, `IObserver` and `Subscriptions`.